 Sept 6 PNC Financial Services Group Inc

-said it has started to wind down Market Street Funding LLC, an
+said it was winding down Market Street Funding LLC, an

 The decision is part of a strategy to diversify and extend